Turnout

 Proving Service Connection for GERD in VA Claims

-Typical includes:
+Typical evidence includes:

-• Statements from healthcare providers that describe how this condition impacts your daily life
+• Statements from healthcare providers

 Each box represents a crucial step in the process of obtaining VA benefits for GERD.
 Follow the arrows to see how each stage connects and leads to the next, helping you navigate your claim successfully.

-1. A current diagnosis of gastroesophageal reflux disease
+1. A diagnosis of GERD

-3. Evidence of
+3. Evidence of service connection

 We recognize that this process can feel overwhelming.